mightyleader/Multipeer_Talk/presentation.md

 ##[fit]!
 ##[fit]Future

 ^ so we're going to go through a little history, then run through an overview of the technology, get into some code and explore the different levels of API you can use.
-I'll outline a couple of gotchas and we'll finish with a quick look ahead.
+I'll outline a couple of gotchas and we'll finish with a look ahead.

 ---
 #[fit]History